 Almost a church in itself, the magnificent 16th century Chapel of Henry VII is a superb example of late Perpendicular architecture with a profusion of rich sculptured decoration and beautiful fan vaulting.
 It contains the tomb of Henry VII and his Queen, above which can be seen banners and the carved stalls of the Knights of the Order of the Bath.
 Nearby is Innocents Corner, the burial place of Sophie and Mary, daughters of James I (just three- and two-years old when they died), and a small sarcophagus with the remains of the sons of Edward IV murdered in the Tower of London.

-Leaving the Chapel of Henry VII we enter the Chantry Chapel of Henry V with the recumbent effigy of the king together with a saddle, helmet and shield, thought to be those used at the Battle of Agincourt.
-The king's head was stolen during the reign of Henry VIII.
+Other notable items include the royal tombs of Elizabeth I and her predecessor Mary Tudor, the Royal Air Force Chapel dedicated to the fallen in the Battle of Britain, and the tombs of Charles II, William II and Queen Anne.
+Also of interest is the Henry V Chantry Chapel with its recumbent effigy of the King together with a saddle, helmet and shield, thought to be those used at the Battle of Agincourt (the king's head was stolen during the reign of Henry VIII).

 St Edward's Chapel

 Constructed on the Apse of the older church, St Edward's Chapel contains the wooden shrine of Edward the Confessor.
 Built to the orders of Henry III and for a long time a place of pilgrimage, it includes tombs belonging to Henry III with its rich mosaic decoration, Queen Eleanor (first wife of Edward I) with an inscription in old French, Philippa (the wife of Edward III) and Edward III himself.

 The Coronation Chair and Scotland's Stone of Scone